Molecular resonance identification in complex absorbing potentials via integrated quantum computing and high-throughput computing: Methods

 \subsection{Results}

-The interlaced quantum computing/HTC qDRIVE approach was found to identify all resonance energies considered for the benchmark resonance model of molecular predissociation Eq.~(\ref{eq:BenchmarkPotential}), as shown in Table~\ref{tab:StatevectorAerTorinoEnergies}.
-The error of the bound-state energy $E_{b}$, the first-resonance energy $E_{r_{1}}$, and the second-resonance energy $E_{r_{2}}$ relative to exact diagonalization results was found to remain below $1\%$ in all statevector simulations for two- to four-qubit Ans{\"a}tze.
+The interlaced quantum computing/HTC qDRIVE approach was found to accurately identify all resonance energies considered for the benchmark resonance model of molecular predissociation Eq.~(\ref{eq:BenchmarkPotential}) as compared to established classical resonance identification techniques.
+As shown in Table~\ref{tab:StatevectorAerTorinoEnergies}, the error of the bound-state energy $E_{b}$, the first-resonance energy $E_{r_{1}}$, and the second-resonance energy $E_{r_{2}}$ relative to the established classical CAP method results was found to remain below $1\%$ in all statevector simulations for two- to four-qubit Ans{\"a}tze.
 Additionally, the relative error was observed to be as low as $O\left(10^{-5}\%\right)$ for the highest qubit-number statevector simulation considered, indicative of the success of the method in the absence of shot noise and readout and gate error.
 In experiments with the Aer simulator that included shot noise, the relative error remained below $1\%$ in all simulations with the exception of a relative error of $2.8\%$ for $E_{r_{2}}$ where a three-qubit Ansatz was employed, which was also associated with larger componentwise error of $\text{Im}\left(E_{b}\right)$ and $\text{Im}\left(E_{r_{1}}\right)$.
-As expected, in custom simulations of IBM Torino that included readout and gate error, the relative error was larger but still in the vicinity of exact diagonalization results, with an error as low as $0.91\%$ for $E_{r_{1}}$ with a two-qubit Ansatz and as high as $35\%$ for the same energy $E_{r_{1}}$ with a three-qubit Ansatz, which suggests qDRIVE may be already implemented as specified with existing quantum computing systems where the error tolerance is acceptable.
+As expected, in custom simulations of IBM Torino that included readout and gate error, the relative error was larger but still in the vicinity of classical CAP method results, with an error as low as $0.91\%$ for $E_{r_{1}}$ with a two-qubit Ansatz and as high as $35\%$ for the same energy $E_{r_{1}}$ with a three-qubit Ansatz, which suggests qDRIVE may be already implemented as specified with existing quantum computing systems where the error tolerance is acceptable. qDRIVE results for the second resonance energy $E_{r_2}$ were also found to be accurate relative to the literature classical complex scaling method result from ref.~\citenum{bian2019quantum} of $E=2.1265-0.0203\text{i}$.
+As expected, the accuracy of qDRIVE relative to the established classical complex scaling resonance identification technique was found to increase as the basis set size increased, with a relative error of $10.0\%$, $10.5\%$, and $3.5\%$ for two-qubit statevector, Aer, and Torino, respectively; $0.8\%$, $1.7\%$, and $2.6\%$ for three-qubit statevector, Aer, and Torino, respectively; and $0.9\%$ for four-qubit statevector.
+Note the qDRIVE simulations were also found to be highly robust relative to established classical resonance identification techniques, as the bound and resonance states were identified in $100\%$ of the quantum simulations for the number of batch runs considered, in full agreement with the robustness of classical CAP and classical complex scaling methods.